maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `KEY$` was also used on the APF Imagination Machine, but this used *dexp* as a parameter selecting a device, 0 was the keyboard, and 1 and 2 were the right and left controllers.

-A number of BASICs, including AppleSoft, Apple Business, Atari, BBC, etc., also used the `GET` statement for similar functionality.
+A number of BASICs, including AppleSoft, Apple Business, Atari, BBC, etc., used the `GET` statement for similar functionality.
 Some of these waited for a keystroke before continuing, and thus did not serve exactly the same purpose.
 On these platforms, `INKEY$` was often implemented using `USR` or `PEEK`.
 On AppleSoft, one could optionally use an *aexp*, with some caveats.
 Apple versions also did not echo the typed character.

 #### See also: